-The customer insight area has enormous potential and, when tapped in a professional manner, can provide critical insights to put you ahead of the competition.
-Take the test and discover how mature your company is when it comes to having the tools needed to deliver positive customer experiences.
-Are you a Rookie with room for improvement, a Talent well on your way, or can you keep up the good work as a Customer Insight Champion?
+Take the test and find out how your company performs when it comes to having the tools needed to deliver great customer experiences.
+When your customer experience insights are used in a professional manner, it can put you ahead of your competitors from today.
+Are you a CX Rookie with room for improvement?
+A CX Talent well on your way?
+Or can you keep up the good work as a CX Champion?

 Not until you know your CX maturity will you know where and how big your potential for improvement is.
 Once you know that, you can get the most out of your customer strategy, meaning you're one step ahead when it comes to meeting market needs and demands.
 In the end, that ensures long-term earning power.